emory-libraries/Pattern-Library/README.md

 #### `grunt pull`

 Pulls in files from other repos that feed into the Pattern Library.
 Current dependencies for our Pattern Library include our [Emory Libraries Sass Framework](https://github.com/emory-libraries/template-sass).
-Note that in order for this task to work, you will need to download or `git clone` the Emory Libraries Sass Framework to your system, and afterwards, you will want to `git commit` these pulled files to the Pattern Library repo.
+Note that in order for this task to work, you will need to download or `git clone` these repose to your system, and afterwards, you will want to `git commit` these pulled files to the Pattern Library repo.

 #### `grunt push`

 Pushes out selected files from our Pattern Library to other repos that utilize those files.
-Current projects that depend of our Pattern Library include our [Emory Libraries Style Guide](https://github.com/emory-libraries/style-guide-guide).
-Note that in order for this task to work, you will need to download or `git clone` the Emory Libraries Style Guide to your system, and afterwards, you will want to `git commit` these pushed files to the other repo(s).
+Current projects that depend of our Pattern Library include our [Emory Libraries Style Guide](https://github.com/emory-libraries/style-guide-guide) and [Templating Engine](https://github.com/emory-libraries/templating-engine).
+Note that in order for this task to work, you will need to download or `git clone` these repos to your system, and afterwards, you will want to `git commit` these pushed files to the other repos.

 ### Exporting Patterns